actuallyasmartname/deploy-client-downloader/README.md

 # Channels
 See `channels.txt`
 # TODO
+Priority: Stop using elifs, they're my new sleep paralysis demon

 Support for all channels except channels where all versions are hidden

 Download just the latest packages (still gotta do Mac and other channels)